typst/typst/docs/tutorial/4-template.md

 adding an import before the show rule.
 Specify the path of the file between the `{import}` keyword and a colon, then name the function that you want to import.

-Another thing that you can do to make using template's just a bit more elegant is to use [`.with`]($function.with) to avoid spelling out a closure and appending the content argument at the bottom of your template list.
-Instead, you can just pass a function with all the named arguments pre-populated by using the with method of a function.
+Another thing that you can do to make applying templates just a bit more elegant is to use the [`.with`]($function.with) method on functions to pre-populate all the named arguments.
+This way, you can avoid spelling out a closure and appending the content argument at the bottom of your template list.
 Templates on [Typst Universe]($universe) are designed to work with this style of function call.

 ```example:single
 >>> #let conf(